alimrn001/CAD-Midterm-Project/README.md

 # CAD-Midterm-Project
-CAD Midterm Project Fall 1401
+Computer-Aided Design Midterm Project Fall 1401

 ## Part 1
 This part is the design part